LvDQ/Car-Racing-AI/README.md

 The same tiny thread is used to limit the car speed in a relatively narrow interval.

-We uploaded a Youtube vedio to show this progress: <https://youtu.be/dZqdCnPsczU>
+`We uploaded a Youtube vedio to show this progress`: <https://youtu.be/dZqdCnPsczU>

 First download  [trained_model](https://drive.google.com/open?id=1rc8yIdFYQXTotjNQL_1c_OmGdMJT_5wZ)